cloudflare/cloudflare-docs/content/style-guide/content-strategy/API-content-strategy/guidelines-for-curl-commands.md

 ---
 pcx_content_type: concept
-title: Guidelines for cUrl commands
+title: Guidelines for cURL commands
 weight: 3

 ---

-# Guidelines for cUrl commands
+# Guidelines for cURL commands

 Use long parameter names, like in the API docs, for clarity: